 ISO 27001 is a widely known global standard created by the International Organisation for Standardisation or ISO.
 The standard deals with Information Security Management and can help your organisations to identify and manage information security risks.
 Its implementation can assist your organisation in handling information security for the purpose of minimising risks to the confidentiality, integrity, and availability of the information in your organisation.
 Confidentiality, integrity and availability are often referred to as CIA.

 The path you undergo to implement ISO 27001 standardisation will put your organisation on the right path to establishing and continually maintaining an efficient Information Security Management System or ISMS.
-Through the certification process you are asked to assess all risks to your organisation’s information security and implement relevant policies and procedures to manage identified risks.
+Through the certification process you are asked to assess all risks to your organisation’s information security and implement relevant policies and procedures to manage the risks identified.

-Overall, the ISMS certification processes are a clear defined sets of processes that help organisations handle their sensitive information.
-ISMS lay out the actions to take place in the event of a problem, allowing them to quickly analyse what went wrong and what must be done to reduce the risk of it happening again.
+Overall, the ISMS certification processes are a clearly defined sets of processes that help organisations handle their sensitive information.
+ISMS lays out the actions to take in the event of a problem, allowing organisations to quickly analyse what went wrong and what must be done to reduce the risk of it happening again.

 What is the purpose of ISO 27001?